BilalA5/googlebuiltinai25-Cloudey/extension/QUICK_START.md

 ### Step 3: Start Chatting!
 ```
-1. Click the exTendifAI icon in toolbar
+1. Click the Cloudey icon in toolbar
    OR
    Look for the ⇄ arrow on any webpage
 2. Type your question